Tap4J/data_analytics_assignment/README.md

-In order to run the analytic?
+In order to run the analytic assignment

 First extract comprimed data in dataset folder.